Choose from 35+ different student organizations.

 Latin American Law Student Association

-The mission of BU Law’s Latin American Law Student Association (LALSA) is to give students of color exposure to information, mentorship, character development and leadership skills within the legal field.
+The mission of BU Law’s Latin American Law Student Association (LALSA) is to give students of Latinx background exposure to information, mentorship, character development and leadership skills within the legal field.
 We aim to expose our members to various types of law and provide them with opportunities to develop meaningful relationships with attorneys and other law students in the Boston legal community.
 Our hope is that our members will have a space that will help them adjust to the demands of law school and provide support through a strong network of friends and alumni.

 Lawyers Christian Fellowship

-Lawyers Christian Fellowship (LCF) is an interdenominational student group that meets weekly to study the Bible and encourage one another throughout the struggles of law school.
-We attend an annual fall retreat in New Hampshire with other Boston graduate students and host an event in the spring with a Christian speaker.
-Christian or not, all are welcome!
+The Boston University Lawyers Christian Fellowship (LCF) is an interdenominational student group that meets weekly to study the Bible and encourage one another throughout law school.
+We attend an annual fall retreat in New Hampshire with other Boston graduate students and host events throughout the year, often featuring Christian speakers.
+Christian or not, all are always welcome!

 Legal Follies stages an annual sketch comedy show written, performed and produced by law students to remind their friends and professors of the humorous side of law school and their chosen profession.

 For more information email us at firstname.lastname@example.org.

-Middle Eastern & Southeast Asian Law Students Association
+Middle Eastern & South Asian Law Students Association